waf/Donatello/Readme.md

 Donatello is a statically-typed, lisp-like language for the .NET platform.
 You get the power of the .NET platform, with a nice clean lisp syntax.

-At this point, Donatello is just an experimental syntax transformation to [Roslyn syntax trees](https://github.com/dotnet/roslyn), rather than a full-blown, production-ready lisp implementation.
-This will probably upset people, and it should be considered pre-alpha.
+At this point, Donatello is just an experimental syntax transformation to [Roslyn syntax trees](https://github.com/dotnet/roslyn), rather than a full-blown, production-ready lisp implementation (this will probably upset people).
+It's so pre-alpha, it should probably have a negative version number.

 # Examples